RimzhimTewari/cadd-capstone-molecular-docking/results/docking/interpretation.md

 ## Protein–Ligand Interaction Analysis
 ### Acetaminophen

 Acetaminophen showed a typical hydrogen-bond contact with GLN A:189.
-It also engaged in pi–alkyl contacts with MET A:49 and HIS A:41, a pattern that points to the ligand being held in place more securely within the binding pocket.
+It also engaged in pi–alkyl contacts with MET A:49 and HIS A:41, which may help support ligand binding within the pocket.

 ### Artemether

 Artemether established a carbon–hydrogen bond with ASP A:187.
-Alongside that, alkyl contacts involving MET A:49 and MET A:165 appeared, which is consistent with the ligand benefiting from hydrophobic complementarity inside the binding region.
+Alongside that, alkyl contacts involving MET A:49 and MET A:165 appeared, which is suggesting possible hydrophobic interactions inside the binding region

 ### Aspirin